Xyves/where-is-waldo-backend/README.md

 ## ✨ Features

-- **Leaderboard API** – Store and retrieve user scores, including time, username, and submission date.
+- **Leaderboard API** – Store and retrieve user scores, including time and username.
 - **Character Validation** – API endpoint to check if the clicked character is correct.
 - **Custom Error Handling** – API responses are clearly structured to handle errors.